tmichoel/BioFindr.jl/docs/src/index.md

 CurrentModule = BioFindr
 ```

-# BioFindr.jl Documentation
+# BioFindr Documentation

-This is the documentation for [BioFindr.jl](https://github.com/tmichoel/BioFindr.jl), an implementation of the [Findr software](https://github.com/lingfeiwang/findr) in [Julia](https://julialang.org/).
+This is the documentation for [BioFindr](https://github.com/tmichoel/BioFindr.jl), an implementation of the [Findr software](https://github.com/lingfeiwang/findr) in [Julia](https://julialang.org/).

 The methods implemented in BioFindr were developed by [Lingfei Wang](https://github.com/lingfeiwang) and [Tom Michoel](https://tmichoel.github.io), and were first described in the paper ["Efficient and accurate causal inference with hidden confounders from genome-transcriptome variation data"](https://doi.org/10.1371/journal.pcbi.1005703).[^Wang2017]